Gaetano Errico: Life

 Errico first felt compelled to enter the priesthood after he turned fourteen and he received permission from his parents to pursue that vocation.
 He had his sights set on either entering the Order of Friars Minor Capuchin (since two cousins were friars) or the Redemptorists, however, both rejected his application on the basis of his age.
-But he was not dejected due to this experience and instead focused on his ecclesial studies that he began in Naples in January 1808 (also receiving the clerical cassock for the first time); he had to walk five miles from home to get to class since he was not living on Naples due to his parents' meagre income not providing for this.
+But he was not dejected due to this experience and instead focused on his ecclesial studies that he began in Naples in January 1808 (also receiving the clerical cassock for the first time); he had to walk five miles from home to get to class since he was not living in Naples due to his parents' meagre income.
 Errico – during his studies – visited the sick twice per week and also would encourage children to attend catechism classes for instruction in the faith.

 He received his ordination to the priesthood in the Naples Cathedral in the Santa Restituta chapel on 23 September 1815 from Cardinal Luigi Ruffo Scilla.
 He became a teacher after his ordination and worked as such until 1835 while he also served as a parish priest for the Santi Cosma e Damiano parish church.
 He was devoted to the sacrament of penance and ministering to the ill, which both became trademarks for his life.
 He also imposed austerities on himself and penances such as consuming only bread and water and self-flagellation.
 Errico made annual retreats to the Redemptorist house in Pagani in Salerno.
 In 1818 during one such retreat he had a vision in which Saint Alfonso Maria de' Liguori came to him and told him that God wanted him to build a new church and to found a new religious congregation.
 Errico set himself on doing this, and had strong support from the people after having announced it at Pentecost in 1826 (he purchased the land back in 1822).
 However, this support started to fade over time due to a lack of adequate funding and low work levels.
 But he continued the project and dedicated and blessed the new church of Madonna Addolorata on 9 December 1830; this church would become a popular destination for pilgrims.